TeoZosa/cookiecutter-cruft-poetry-tox-pre-commit-ci-cd/docs/source/akm/index.md

 ## Usage

-This website is automatically updated after a change on the `master` branch of the project's Git repository.
-In fact, the developers manage this documentation directly with markdown files located next to their code, so it is more convenient for them to keep it up-to-date.
-You can browse the ADRs by using the left menu or the search bar of the ADL.

 The typical workflow of an ADR:

 ![ADR workflow](./l4b-static/adr-workflow.png)

 The decision process is entirely collaborative and backed by pull requests.

+> 📝 **Note**
+>  The architecture knowledge base is updated automatically
+>  on each push to the project's `master` branch;
+>  the developers manage this documentation directly
+>  with in-project markdown files for seamless integration,
+>  reducing documentation and source code drift
+>  throughout the software development lifecycle
+>  and downstream CI/CD pipelines.

+> 🔥 **Tip**
+>  You can browse the ADRs via the left menu or the search bar of the ADL.

 ## More information